BMccorm/eat-da-burger/readme.md

 - [Questions](#Questions)

 ## Description
 This burger logger was created with MySQL, Node, Express, Handlebars and a homemade ORM.
-Node and MySQL are used to query and route data.
-Handlebars were used to generate the  HTML.
+Node and MySQL query and route data.
+The HTML was generated using Handlebars.

 ## Installation

+This user-friendly interface does not require installation.
+It's hosted on Heroku and can be found [here.](https://eat-da-burger-bm.herokuapp.com/)

+## Usage
 Click on the project link and start building your burgers!
 The left column displays current menu items, while the right displays burgers that have been devoured.

-## Usage

 ## Interested in contributing?
 Here's how: